For schools & districts

 You approve the room and the hour.

-You scale it across schools.
+You scale the program across schools.

-What a pilot actually requires.
+What a pilot actually requires from your school.

-- Champion
+- Advisor

-- Mentors
+- Guides

 - Students

-- Tools
+- Devices

-- Cost
+- Cost to the school

 - Duration

-- 12 weeks, one session per week
+- Twelve weeks, with one session per week and a public showcase at the end.

 - Outcome